2026/02/17

 Niigata: Where Nature’s Bounty Meets Timeless Tradition

 Upon arrival, visitors encounter landscapes shaped by centuries of living in harmony with nature.
 In the snowy mountains, terraced rice fields and traditional crafts reflect a way of life deeply rooted in the land.
-Along the rivers, salmon runs and a wide variety of traditions—such as summer fireworks—continue to thrive.
-Coastal towns have long connected people and culture through fishing and trade, while on Sado Island, historic gold mines and the habitat of the crested ibis stand as enduring symbols of coexistence with the natural world.
+Along the rivers, salmon runs and a wide variety of traditions continue to thrive, such as summer fireworks.
+On the coast, towns have long connected people and culture through fishing and trade, while on Sado Island, historic gold mines and the habitat of the crested ibis stand as enduring symbols of coexistence with the natural world.

 From dramatic coastlines to historic towns and untouched rural scenery, Niigata offers an authentic and unforgettable Japanese experience.